Kennaka5/Fit-Bitter/readMe.txt

-This is a full Stack React Native application named "tracks"
+This is a full Stack React Native application named "Fit-bitter"

 as of 10/28/2019 this application was built on React-native.